EdwardVuong-75/Facial-Expression-detection/README.md

 Files:-
 1. main.py: This file is the entry point of the application.
 It loads the trained model and uses it to predict the emotions of faces in real-time using a webcam.
 This file contains the Python code for building and training the CNN.
-3. HaarcascadeclassifierCascadeClassifier.xml: The pre-trained Haar Cascade Classifier for detecting faces in images.
+3. 'Haarcascade_frontalface_defafault.xml’ file : The pre-trained Haar Cascade Classifier for detecting faces in images.
+Link to install: https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml
 4. emotion_model4.pth: The final pre-trained PyTorch model with the highest accuracy compare to other for emotion detection.